DanielFGray/bloggings/react-ssr.md

 date: 2020-8-11
 ---

-server rendering in react is often seen as mystical and esoteric, let's shed some light on it
+Server rendering in React is often seen as mystical and esoteric, let's shed some light on it!

 # Getting Started